danielkoll/PyRADS/README.md

 - python compute_olr_h2o.01.100RH.py

-NOTE: test scripts are optimized to run relatively quickly, not to produce accurate values.
-For research-grade science or to compare PyRADS output with other radiation codes, vertical and spectral resolution should be increased.
+NOTE: resolution in test scripts was chosen for relative speed, not accuracy.
+For research-grade output and model intercomparisons, vertical and spectral resolution need to be increased.
 For some reference values, see Methods in Koll & Cronin (2018).

 # Requirements